mobi3006/pierreinside/jpa.md

 * lazy-Loading
 * Change-Set-Persistence (man muß sich nicht selbst um die Unit-of-Work kümmern)

-Das ist grundsätzlich eine schöne Sache und es funktioniert auch gut mit geringen Datenmengen.
+Das ist grundsätzlich eine schöne Sache und es funktioniert auch gut mit geringen Datenmengen, ohne daß man tiefes Wissen über O/R-Mapping haben muß ...

+> "The simplicity of the entrance into the world of O/R mapping however gives a wrong impression of the complexity of these frameworks.
+Working with more complex applications you soon realize that you should know the details of framework implementation to be able to use them in the best possible way." (http://www.developerfusion.com/article/84945/flush-and-clear-or-mapping-antipatterns/)

 Schwierig wird es dann aber, wenn man auf riesigen Datenmengen